simonbyrne/ArrayIterators.jl/README.md

 This exports the `EachRow` and `EachCol` type aliases, allowing users to dispatch on the iterators returned by the `eachcol`, `eachrow` and `eachslice` functions, in order to provide efficient implementations for these iterators.

-Additionally it provides the `underlying` function for accessing the matrix underlying the iterators.
+Additionally it adds methods to the `parent` function from Base for accessing the matrix underlying the iterators (this is technically type piracy, but I think it is unlikely to cause problems).

 ## Example